Sen. Ed Markey defeats a Kennedy in Massachusetts - Local News 8

 Sen. Ed Markey defeats a Kennedy in Massachusetts

+“We made it clear that we’d rather lose fighting as hard as we could for what we believe in than in finding the middle ground,” said Markey in his victory speech.
+“The progressive movement knows how to fight.
+We will not surrender.”

-About a year ago, when it became clear that the congressman would run, Markey visited his parents’ gravesite, contemplated what to do, what his parents would do, and concluded he had to run for reelection, according to campaign manager John Walsh.
+About a year ago, when it became clear that the congressman would run, Markey visited his parents’ gravesite, contemplated what to do and what his parents would do, and concluded he had to run for reelection, according to campaign manager John Walsh.

 His decision could’ve been described as foolish.
 Kennedy, 39, led in the polls from the get-go, launching a campaign focused on social and economic justice while offering a generational change to the 74-year-old Markey, who has served in Congress for over four decades.

-Note: This story has been updated with additional developments Tuesday night.